 - Thorough and timely review of Clinical Study Agreements

 - Regulatory support for IRB and FDA communications

 - Continuing education of investigators and research staff in Good Clinical Practice (GCP)

 - Additional core services including biorepostory, bioinformatics and statistical support

 - Quality Improvement Initiative

-- Clinical Trials Unit: dedicated research space (four exam rooms, infusion room, small laboratory), regulatory support and experienced research coordinators
+- Clinical Research Center, with dedicated research space (four exam rooms, infusion room, small laboratory), regulatory support and experienced research coordinators

 A Clinical Researcher's Perspective